 - Run Microsoft Office Outlook and use the Tools ® Rules and Alerts command in the main application menu.
 The method used to access the wizard depends upon your version of Microsoft Office Outlook.
 This Help file describes how to create a rule using Microsoft Office Outlook 2003.

-- In the Rules and Alerts window that opens, on the tab click the button.
+- In the Rules and Alerts window that opens, on the Email Rules tab click the New Rule button.
 As a result, the Rules Wizard is launched.
 The Rules Wizard includes the following steps:

 - You should decide whether you want to create a rule from scratch or use a template.
-Select the Start from a blank rule option and select the scan condition.
+Select the Start from a blank rule option and select the Check messages when they arrive scan condition.
 Click the Next button.

-- In the window for selecting actions in respect to messages, check the box in the action list.
-In the lower part of the window, click the link.
-Select from the drop-down list in the window that opens and click the button.
+- In the window for selecting actions in respect to messages, check the perform a custom action box in the action list.
+In the lower part of the window, click the a custom action link.
+Select Kaspersky Anti-Spam from the drop-down list in the window that opens and click the OK button.